ghoomfrog/silili/README.md

 You can use helper words to make it more specific:

-*ana wa anta ju ata ata* — me and/or you of things — me and you
+*man man ana wa anta* — peopl me and/or you — me and you

-*ana wa anta ju un* — me and/or you of one  — me or you
+*un ana wa anta* — one me and/or you  — me or you

 ### What